Why the Universe is Mostly Empty Space

 No matter what technology we develop to reach out into space, we are limited with the problems of distance and the speed of light.

 We can send robotic missions out to space that send back information about their discoveries.
-But the further we reach, the longer it takes for the signals to return to Earth.
+However, the further we reach out, the longer it takes for the signals to return to Earth.
 Eventually it becomes impossible to reach any further In a finite time period, limiting our ability to gain further knowledge of outer space.

 We do know that there is some form of energy field that spreads throughout the entire Universe.
 Dr. Peter Higgs proposed this idea in 1964.
 A new discovery by atom smashing physicists on July 4th, 2012, is named after him.

 The frontier of space may be considered to be the ends of the Universe.
-But we can discover a whole new and unexplored world if we travel inward, within inner-space.
+However, we can discover an entire unexplored world if we travel inward, within inner-space.

 Inner Space is just as massive and limitless, and it has yet to be fully discovered and understood.

 Today we have the ability to go deeper and deeper into inner space with new technology already in existence.
-We have instruments that can visualize individual atoms.
-But we can go deeper than that!
+We have instruments that can visualize individual atoms, but we can go even deeper than that!